Joint Income Protection Insurance For Dual Income Couples

 • 64% of couples do not have it in place

-Financial planning is essential to get through life with peace of mind.
-You never know what’s going to happen tomorrow, let alone a few months or years from now.
+Financial planning is essential for surviving life with peace of mind.
+You never know what will happen tomorrow, let alone in a few months or years.

-Everything can be ticking along nicely with totally no worries at all.
-Until the worst happens, one person is laid off, their employer goes into liquidation or administration or whatever happens to jeopardise the employment position.
+Everything can be ticking along nicely with absolutely no worries at all.
+Until the worst happens: one person is laid off, their employer enters liquidation or administration, or some other threat to their employment arises.

-If that were to happen, millions of homes with a dual income coming in would be thrown into complete financial chaos.
-Some even admit that they’re so poor with financial planning, they’d wind up needing to get food from food banks.
+If that were to happen, millions of homes with dual-income earners would be thrown into complete financial chaos.
+Some even admit that they’re so poor with financial planning that they’d need to get food from food banks.

 Can you imagine

-This is the UK where many feel food banks shouldn’t even exist, yet they do and even working people feel they’d need to use them if income was to be lost.
+This is the UK, where many feel food banks shouldn’t exist, yet they do, and even working people feel they’d need to use them if their income were to be lost.

 In these uncertain times, insurance is becoming prevalent for couples to make ends meet.
-What’s more, is that it’s so affordable that you won’t have to make substantial lifestyle changes to pay the cover premiums, but without it, it’s clear that some major cutbacks would be essential just to make ends meet.
+What’s more, it’s so affordable that you won’t have to make substantial lifestyle changes to pay the cover premiums, but without it, it’s clear that some significant cutbacks would be essential to make ends meet.

-To find out just how affordable joint income protection is you can get an Income Protection quote here.
-It’s as simple as selecting if a one-year cover is sufficient for you or if you need longer.
+To find out just how affordable joint income protection is, you can get an Income Protection quote here.
+It’s as simple as selecting whether a one-year cover is sufficient for you or if you need a longer term.

-What we’d suggest is you consider your employability factor.
-If you’re young and confident that you could get a new job fairly quickly, protect your income for up to one year to cover you while you’re job hunting.
+We suggest you consider your employability factor.
+If you’re young and confident that you could get a new job fairly quickly, protect your income for up to one year to cover you while job hunting.

-Think about how much disposable income you currently have each month and what amount of that you’re comfortable paying to financially protect yourself against income fluctuations.
+Think about how much disposable income you currently have each month and what amount you’re comfortable paying to protect yourself against income fluctuations financially.

 Judging by the statistics revealed by the LV survey, it’s clear that Dual Income households need to take preventative measures to keep themselves financially viable and protect against the hardships a loss of income will bring.

-The only alternative there is to not taking out income protection is to put aside a fraction of both incomes into an emergency savings fund, for which, there’s no guarantee how long personal savings will last.
+The only alternative to not taking out income protection is to put aside a fraction of both incomes into an emergency savings fund.
+Still, there’s no guarantee how long personal savings will last.

-There’s a lot to consider, for which financial advice will certainly prove beneficial.
+There’s much to consider, for which financial advice will undoubtedly prove beneficial.
 However, at the very least, speak with your partner about your household’s financial position and how joint income protection insurance may be of benefit.

 Related Reading: